 - Sentence types: questions vs. statements

 - Emotions: urgency vs. joy

 - Body: reader-oriented vs. passive

 - Images: size, color, content (mockup vs. lifestyle shot), etc.

 But don’t experiment with too much at the same time.
 If your email variants differ to the point of being two entirely separate emails, you’ll get confusing results and it’ll be hard to figure out what lies behind the winning combination.

 And as always, data is useless if you don’t analyze it.
 Make a spreadsheet of your experiments, write down what works, what doesn’t, and build on it.

 Writing successful marketing emails is a bit Goldilocks-esque.
 Some of your work will be rather tepid, other attempts will be a bit over the top.
 However, the promise of getting it just right is there, you just have to keep trying, testing, and analyzing.

-It’s always a good idea to think about your target audience when writing content, but let your instincts help you along the way.
+Always think about your target audience when writing content, and let your instincts help you along the way.

-Pay attention to your inbox folders when you check your emails.
-Which ones do you open and why?
-Which ones annoy you and, again, why?
+And pay attention to your personal inbox.
+Which emails do you open and why?
+Why do some of them annoy or upset you?
 The answer to these whys might be the key to your next great email.